Fatality Review Chronology Template

 Connecting Community Resources to Local Law Enforcement

 “Connecting Community Resources to Local Law Enforcement.”
 This resource, developed in collaboration with Mike Mertz, consists of 6 Roll Call trainings to address key moments of opportunity when law enforcement can intervene and assist victims of domestic violence achieve safety and hold abusers accountable.
 A key component to the Roll Call training series is the recruitment of and partnership with several suggested presenters, including domestic violence advocates, prosecutors, judges and judicial staff, chiefs of police and other leaders in law enforcement to assist with presenting the information to law enforcement officers.
-The manual includes 6 complete lesson plans, training scripts, powerpoint presentation materials, and resources.
-Order hard copies by emailing Jenny.Aszman@dcs.ga.gov.
+The manual includes 6 complete lesson plans, training scripts and resources.
+Request copies of accompanying PowerPoint presentations by emailing Niki.Lemeshka@dcs.ga.gov.

-Domestic Violence in the Workplace Train the Trainer Kit
+Domestic Violence in the Workplace Train the Trainer Toolkit

 Safe Sacred Space Task Force Training Guide

 “Safe Sacred Space: A Training Guide for Family Violence Task Forces.”
 This training guide was developed for Family Violence Task Forces to use in their efforts to train local faith communities.
 It includes tips for conducting a successful training and a training outline complete with a suggested script.
-Please contact us for the powerpoint file.
+Request the powerpoint file by emailing email@example.com.

 Safe Sacred Space Faith Manual

 “Safe Sacred Space: A Manual for Faith Leaders.”
 This manual was developed for faith leaders to use in their response to domestic violence.
 It includes more in-depth information than the material covered in the “Safe Sacred Space Task Force Training Guide”.
 We designed these resources to be used in conjunction with each other.
 A limited number of hard copies are available to individuals and Task Forces who are conducting trainings and events for faith leaders in their community.
-Please indicate if you would like a hard copy mailed to you or a pdf emailed to you.
+Request an electronic copy by emailing firstname.lastname@example.org.

 Friends and Family Brochure